We think the native brown trout Salmo trutta are amazing and worth preserving for future generations.

 Two things will help you to see trout – a bridge and polarised sunglasses.
 Trout will ‘hold’ with their noses pointing upstream, watching for food drifting past.
-Typical places you will see trout are under bridges, in front of or behind rocks or pieces of wood or weed, under overhanging vegetations.
-If there are insects on the surface, the will ‘rise’ to eat them, leaving tell tale rings on the water.
+Typical places you will see trout are under bridges, in front of or behind rocks or pieces of wood or weed, under overhanging vegetation.
+If there are insects on the surface, trout will ‘rise’ to eat them, leaving tell-tale rings on the water.
 In rivers, trout will very rarely be in a group so look for a single fish.
 Often the thing you will first notice is a waving tail, or the vertical line of the tail.

 Trout in lakes

 Trout generally spawn and go through their very early life stages in streams or rivers that feed into lakes rather than in the lake itself.
-As adults they will then drop into the lake and, unlike river trout, will move around to find the best sources of food and shelter.
+Trout move into the lake as adults and, unlike river trout, will move around to find the best sources of food and shelter.

 They are much less territorial than river trout and will be found in groups close to a good source of food, such as hatching invertebrates.
 They do like the security of ‘structure’ even in a large lake, and will seek out rocky promontories, sunken logs or tree roots both for shelter and because they are sources of food.
 However, they remain ‘tied’ to the streams and rivers that flow into the lake, for it is there that they will spawn when mature.
 In some very large lakes (like the huge Irish Western Loughs), there are separate, genetically distinct sub-populations of trout sharing the same general water, yet going their own way to spawn in particular areas and at particular times of year.